alinaaaHLT/ssi-bot/README.md

 ## RUNNING THE BOT ON REDDIT

 Although the bot is finetuned on a GPU, a CPU is sufficient for using the model to generate text.
 Any modern CPU can be used; having around 4Gb of RAM or more is the main requirement.

-In order to run on SubSimGPT2Interactive, we require the bot to be running 24/7.
-This means putting it on a VPS/server, or an old laptop in your house could suffice too.
+However, local inference also requires installing Pytorch, which can be a problem for some kinds of systems (e.g. Raspberry Pi 4).
+In addition, order to run on SubSimGPT2Interactive, we expect the bot to be running 24/7.
+While an old laptop in your house could suffice, this typically means putting the bot on a VPS/server.

+To provide an alternative for those who cannot or do not want to run inference locally, in this fork of the ssi-bot repository we use the Accelerated CPU Inference API provided by Hugging Face, which you can learn more about here: [https://huggingface.co/docs/api-inference/quicktour](https://huggingface.co/docs/api-inference/quicktour)

+You will need a Hugging Face account and token in order to use the API.
+As of May 2022, they offer a free tier which allows 30,000 input characters per month.
+To get started go to [https://huggingface.co/join](https://huggingface.co/join) and then visit [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) to get your token.

 ### Setup your Python environment
 1. Install packages with `pip install -Ur requirements.txt` (Advised: Use virtualenv) To keep a terminal window open on Ubuntu Server, use an application called `tmux`

-ssi-bot Config file
+####ssi-bot Config file
 1. Copy and rename ssi-bot_template.ini to ssi-bot.ini
+2. Paste your Hugging Face API token after "huggingface_token = " and place the path to your model (relative to the Hugging Face API URL) after "text_model_path = "
 1. Where you have section [bot_1_username], change the section to your bot's username.
-1. Populate bot's section with filepath to model and negative keywords you want to use.
+1. Populate bot's section with negative keywords you want to use.
 The program already includes some basic negative keywords but we suggest you add more.

-Create the bot account, setup reddit app and associated PRAW Config file
+#### Create the bot account, setup reddit app and associated PRAW Config file
 1. Create the bot account on reddit
 1. Logged in as the bot, navigate to https://www.reddit.com/prefs/apps
 1. Click "are you a developer?
 Create an app.." and complete the flow